-The DHS judge reviews your request.
-The judge may agree with your arguments and issue a new decision or order, or you may get another hearing, or the judge might decide that the original decision or order stands.
+The Director of Appeals reviews your request.
+The Director may agree with your arguments and issue a new decision or order, or you may get another hearing, or the Director might decide that the original decision or order stands.
 You get a letter telling you one of these things and what happens next.

 If you haven’t heard from them in 30 days call and check on it.